Completed

 The fundamentals of ASA 540 Auditing Accounting Estimates and Related Disclosures

-• The relationship between ASA 315 and ASA 540
+• The relationship between ASA 315 and ASA 540, and how they interact in practice

 Book 4 GAAPinars & get one free